 In the consumer protection field, Ms. Pritzker and the Pritzker Levine firm have been appointed Interim Class Counsel in In Re Lenovo Adware Litigation, a multi-district class action for damages arising from the surreptitious installation of a Superfish spyware program by Lenovo on certain notebook computer models sold in the United States, and in Corcoran v.
 CVS Pharmacy, Inc., a class action alleging that CVS wrongfully overcharges consumers who are insured and have third-party prescription drug coverage for commonly prescribed generic prescription drugs.
 Ms. Pritzker recently served on the Plaintiffs’ Executive Committee in In Re Adobe Systems, Inc. Privacy Litigation, a class action brought on behalf of users of Adobe software products whose personal private information or property were compromised as a result of alleged substandard security practices at Adobe that lead to a massive data and security breach in September 2013.

 Ms. Pritzker has been recognized by her peers as a Northern California “Super Lawyer.”
-She was named to the Northern California “Top 100 Lawyers” list in 2016, and has repeatedly appeared on the Northern California “Top 50 Women Lawyers” list.
+She has repeatedly appeared on the Northern California “Top 100 Lawyers” list, as well as the Northern California “Top 50 Women Lawyers” list.

-In November 2016, Ms. Pritzker was appointed by the United States District Court for the Northern District of California to serve a three-year term as one of the Northern District’s Lawyer Representatives to the Ninth Circuit Judicial Conference.
-In 2014, she was appointed to the Executive Committee of the Antitrust and Unfair Competition Law Section of the State Bar of California for the 2014-2017 term.
+In November 2016, Ms. Pritzker was appointed by the United States District Court for the Northern District of California to serve a three-year term as one of the Northern District’s Lawyer Representatives.

 A Boston, Massachusetts native, Ms. Pritzker received her undergraduate degree in Economics from McGill University in Montreal, Quebec, Canada.
 She obtained her Juris Doctor degree from the University of San Francisco School of Law.